 Wayuus are famous for the weaving of colorful bags, also named Wayuu’s Mochila – Ah, by the way, do you know how to say Backpacker in Spanish? ….
 Mochilero!.
 These bags are not made randomly.
 Each pattern and color have a signification.
 The Wayuu lady has to master them all after she got her first period – She will stay in her house few months, only surrounded by other women, to learn everything about their knowledge and how to be a perfect Wayuu wife – Yep, it’s quite strict.

-These bags represent the primary incomes of the families – Even if tourism is taking a significant part progressively.
+These bags represent one of the main incomes for the families.
+Nowadays, tourism is playing a significant part too.

 Because of their culture and situation, they’re living at the margins of society.
 It results in a high uneducated percentage of the population and alcohol problems.
 And thanks to big companies who are collecting important quantities of coal, they have fewer lands to cultivate near the river – I’m so proud of you big guys!
 It’s ironic.
 I hate them.